lwhiteley/react-native-android-contactpicker/README.md

 ### Known issues

 - If you select too many contacts, there will be an exception that crashes the app. [details](https://www.neotechsoftware.com/blog/android-intent-size-limit).
-Possible solution would be to find a way to limit the selected contacts
+The Best way to avoid this is to limit the amount of contacts a user can select per intent.

 ## Acknowledgements and Special Notes

 - [@rhaker's](https://github.com/rhaker/) [react-native-select-contact-android](https://github.com/rhaker/react-native-select-contact-android) [Issue #5](https://github.com/rhaker/react-native-select-contact-android/issues/5) started the initiative.
+- [@1gravity](https://github.com/1gravity/) for the awesome library and being open to adding new features.